XiaoyangSu/AccuCor/README.md

 The isotope for correction is automatically determined by the contents of the `isotopeLabel` column in your input data.
-AccuCor supports 13C, 2H and 15N isotope corretion.
+AccuCor supports 13C, 2H and 15N isotope correction.
 Only single labeled experiments are supported.
 Be sure to turn off isotope detection for other isotopes (see [El-MAVEN isotope detection documentation](https://github.com/ElucidataInc/ElMaven/wiki/Labeled-LCMS-Workflow#isotope-detection)).